Back to Louisiana

 Behavioral Health Crisis Center Reimbursement

-This resolution asks the Louisiana Department of Health and commercial health insurance companies to increase reimbursement rates for behavioral health crisis centers with a 'crisis receiving center' license.
+This resolution urges the Louisiana Department of Health and health insurance companies to increase payment rates for behavioral health crisis centers with a specific license.

 What This Bill Does

-• Asks the Louisiana Department of Health to increase payment rates for behavioral health crisis centers with a 'crisis receiving center' license.
+• Asks the Louisiana Department of Health to increase reimbursement rates for behavioral health crisis centers operating under a crisis receiving center license.

-• Requests commercial health insurance companies in Louisiana to also raise their reimbursement rates for these centers.
+• Requests commercial health insurance companies in Louisiana to raise their reimbursement rates for these centers.

 Who It Names or Affects

-• Behavioral health crisis centers in Louisiana with a 'crisis receiving center' license
+• Behavioral health crisis centers in Louisiana with a specific license.

 Terms To Know

-A special type of license for behavioral health crisis centers that allows them to provide both short-term and long-term care.
+A special type of license that allows centers to provide both short-term and long-term crisis care.

 Limits and Unknowns